 - During the same period, Palmetto Goodwill diverted an additional 1.5 million lbs. e-waste from our local landfills.

-- To date, we no longer offers reusable bags and has eliminated the plastic in all of our retail locations.
+- We have eliminated the plastic in all of our retail locations!

 Commit to Living Sustainably.